spacelift-io/user-documentation/docs/integrations/teleport.md

 }
 ```

-In the `provider` block, change `teleport.example.com:443` to the host and HTTPS
+In the `provider` block, change:

-port of your Teleport Proxy Service.
+- `teleport.example.com:443` to the host and HTTPS port of your Teleport Proxy
+  Service.
+- `example-bot` to the name of the join token you created earlier.

 Commit your changes and push the branch to GitHub, then open a pull request
 against the `main` branch.
 (Do not merge it just yet.)